 Since 2006 Gilly has been working in the field of Conflict Archaeology, Heritage Studies and POW Archaeology.
-This research has been funded by, variously, the British Academy, the McDonald Institute of Archaeological Research, the Société Jersiaise, and the EVZ Foundation (Germany).
+This research has been funded by, variously, the British Academy, the McDonald Institute of Archaeological Research, the Société Jersiaise, the International Holocaust Remembrance Alliance and the EVZ Foundation (Germany).

 Gilly has collaborated in a number of heritage projects.
-Her latest exhibition, 'On British Soil: Nazi Persecution in the Channel Islands' opens at the Wiener Library for the study of the Holocaust and Genocide in October 2017.
-Previous exhibitions include 'Occupied Behind Barbed Wire', which were shown at Jersey and Guernsey Museums, and which focused on the art and artefacts made by islanders interned in German civilian internment camps during WWII.
+Her latest exhibition, 'On British Soil: Nazi Persecution in the Channel Islands' was displayed at the Wiener Library for the study of the Holocaust and Genocide in 2017 and 2018 and moved to Guernsey Museum in 2019.
+Previous exhibitions include 'Occupied Behind Barbed Wire', which was shown at Jersey and Guernsey Museums, and which focused on the art and artefacts made by islanders interned in German civilian internment camps during WWII.
 She has also recently worked on a Resistance Trail for Jersey, a reinterpretation of the Occupation Tapestry Gallery for the 70th anniversary of Liberation, and is currently working on resistance-related projects in Guernsey.
 In 2016 Gilly joined the UK delegation of IHRA (International Holocaust Remembrance Alliance).